Itching in the vagina: What are the causes and what helps?

 Share

-Itching in the intimate area, especially in the vagina, is an unpleasant but common symptom that can have many different causes.
-The most common include fungal infections, bacterial infections and dryness due to hormonal changes.
+Itching in the intimate area, especially the vagina, is an unpleasant but common symptom that can have many different causes.
+The most common include fungal infections, bacterial infections, and dryness due to hormonal changes.

 Fungal infections (candidiasis):

-One of the most common causes of vaginal itching is a fungal infection, usually caused by the yeast Candida albicans .
-Typical symptoms are intense itching, redness, swelling in the vaginal area and a whitish, crumbly, largely odorless discharge.
+One of the most common causes of vaginal itching is a yeast infection, usually caused by the yeast Candida albicans .
+Typical symptoms include intense itching, redness, swelling in the vaginal area, and a whitish, crumbly, largely odorless discharge.

 Factors such as hormonal fluctuations, taking antibiotics or a weakened immune system can increase the risk of such an infection.